verticalphotoplacer/VerticalPhotoPlacer/docs/index.md

 ### Prerequisites

-The VPP is developed with Python 3 and available for QGIS version 3.x.
+The VPP is developed with Python 3 and available for QGIS version 3.x (QGIS 3.2.3-Bonn is used in making of this guide).
 This plugin requires the installation of GDAL, NumPy, ExifTool.
 GDAL and NumPy are normally included in QGIS already.
 [ExifTool](https://exiftool.org/) is an external library for reading and writing metadata in photos.
 VPP uses ExifTool to access drone photo's metadata tags.

 To install ExifTool, download from the [official website](https://exiftool.org/) the suitable version (Windows or Linux/MacOS).
 The downloaded file is a compressed file (.zip on Windows and .tar.gz in Linux/MacOS).
 Note that the Linux version can be used in MacOS also, and is the tested version.
 Then, extract the file to a folder (see Figure 1).
 The folder name is free to choose.